ckc2007/Test-Your-Code-Knowledge-Online-Quiz/README.md

 THEN a timer starts a countdown and I am given the first question WHEN I answer this question by clicking on the answer buttons THEN I am taken to the next question
-WHEN all questions are completed, or the timer reaches 0, or I have gotten a wrong answer that deducts my time to zero THEN the game is complete
+WHEN all questions are completed, or the timer reaches 0 THEN the game is complete
 WHEN the game is complete
 THEN I can save my initials and my score (best time)